 The BENEFIT of such a directive is that it provides clarity and uniformity to the University's environmental practices with regard to significant purchases.

-To re-enforce the President's directive to consider sustainable alternatives in major campus purchases.
+To re-enforce and consider updating the sustainable purchasing policy to consider sustainable alternatives in major campus purchases.